drdaemos/xc5-docs/en/changing_store_logic/forcing_product_quantity_while_adding_to_cart.md

 Basically, the mod is done here, but since we can check item's amount right in JavaScript, we want to add it as well.

-For that we {% link "register a new JS file" ref_viHdCWm0 %} by creating the `<X-Cart>/classes/XLite/Module/Tony/AddQuantityDemo/View/AView.php` file with the following content:
+For that we {% link "register a new JS file" ref_omMqRbnh %} by creating the `<X-Cart>/classes/XLite/Module/Tony/AddQuantityDemo/View/AView.php` file with the following content:

 {% highlight php %}{% raw %}
 <?php